What are Checklists?

 - If you want to change their order, drag them using the arrows icon located on the left side of the Guide's name.

 Since this is a checklist, there must be a condition for guides to be considered completed and got checked.
-By default, if a guide is completed by a user, it means the guide reached its goal and can win the thick.
+By default, if a guide is completed by a user, it means the guide reached its goal and can win the tick.

 To set custom goals for guides, click on Guide is Completed or alternatively on the pencil icon.